NeoMedSys/mrsal/README.md

 That simple!
 You have now setup a full advanced message queueing protocol that you can use to promote friendship or other necessary communication between your services.

 ###### Note!
-Please refer to the full guide on how to use customise Mrsal to meet specific needs.
+Please refer to the full guide on how to use customize Mrsal to meet specific needs.
 There are many parameters and settings that you can use to set up a more sophisticated communication protocol.